 How to Apply - ASL-English Interpreter Preparation Program

-The ASL - Interpreter Preparation Program is a selective admission program.
+The ASL - English Interpreter Preparation Program is a selective admission program.

 The ASL-English Interpreting Preparation program will soon be undergoing some significant changes.
 Please read about the changes before you apply.

 - Complete the JCCC online application and select the ASL- English Interpreter Preparation Program.

 - Read the ASL-English Interpreter Preparation Program selective admission application (PDF).

 - Review the enrollment checklist (PDF) to make sure each step is completed.